-The environmentally preferred alternative is the alternative that promotes the national environmental policy expressed in the National Environmental Policy Act of 1969 (NEPA) (sec.
+The environmentally preferred alternative is the alternative that promotes the national environmental policy expressed in NEPA (Sec.
 101(b)).
-This includes alternatives that: (1) fulfill the responsibilities of each generation as trustee of the environment for succeeding generations; (2) ensure for all Americans safe, healthful, productive, and esthetically and culturally pleasing surroundings; (3) attain the widest range of beneficial uses of the environment without degradation, risk of health or safety, or other undesirable and unintended consequences; (4) preserve important historic, cultural, and natural aspects of our national heritage and maintain, wherever possible, an environment that supports diversity and variety of individual choice; (5) achieve a balance between population and resource use that will permit high standards of living and a wide sharing of life's amenities; and (6) enhance the quality of renewable resources and approach the maximum attainable recycling of depletable resources" (NPS DO - 12: Handbook, section 2.7D).
+This includes alternatives that: (1) fulfill the responsibilities of each generation as trustee of the environment for succeeding generations; (2) ensure for all Americans safe, healthful, productive, and esthetically and culturally pleasing surroundings; (3) attain the widest range of beneficial uses of the environment without degradation, risk of health or safety, or other undesirable and unintended consequences; (4) preserve important historic, cultural, and natural aspects of our national heritage and maintain, wherever possible, an environment that supports diversity and variety of individual choice; (5) achieve a balance between population and resource use that will permit high standards of living and a wide sharing of life's amenities; and (6) enhance the quality of renewable resources and approach the maximum attainable recycling of depletable resources" (NPS DO-12 Handbook, § 2.7D).

 "Generally this means the alternative that causes the least damage to the biological and physical environment.
-It also means the alternative that best protects, preserves, and enhances historic, cultural, and natural resources" (Council on Environmental Quality (CEQ), "Forty Most Asked Questions Concerning CEQ's National Environmental Policy Act Regulations" [40 CFR 1500-1508], Federal Register Vol. 46, No. 55, 18026-18038, March 23, 1981: Question 6a).
+It also means the alternative that best protects, preserves, and enhances historic, cultural, and natural resources."
+(Council on Environmental Quality, "Forty Most Asked Questions Concerning CEQ's National Environmental Policy Act Regulations" [40 CFR 1500-1508], Federal Register Vol. 46, No. 55, 18026-18038, March 23, 1981: Question 6a).